 It wasn’t that long ago that Blockbuster Video was “King” of the video rental business.
 At the height of their success, Blockbuster had thousands of retail locations and millions of loyal customers.
 Unfortunately, CEO John Antioco lacked a vision of the future and was resistant to face the inevitable change lurking on the horizon.
 In 2000 Reed Hastings, the founder Netflix (which at the time was a struggling startup providing DVD mail order services) proposed a partnership with Blockbuster.
 Antioco laughed in his face and turned it down.
 He wasn’t laughing long though.
 For much of the next ten years Blockbuster was in decline, and in 2010 filed for bankruptcy protection.

-Innovation and the ability to react to change in your business area comes with the possibility of great new business opportunities, while ignoring the need to change can come at great peril.
+Innovation and the ability to react to change in your business area come with the possibility of great new business opportunities while ignoring the need to change can come at great peril.

-Let’s take a look at the kinds of changes that you may have to react to in your organization.
+Let’s take a look at examples of change in the workplace that you may have to react to in your organization.

 What kind of changes happens in the workplace?

-- Change of Government – A new Government invariably means a change of political agenda – which could affect the way in which your business currently works.
-It could be the new administration will pull projects which your business is involved with.
-This could lead to redundancies perhaps and therefore you need the ability to quickly restructure.
+- Change of Government – A new Government invariably means a shift of political agenda - which could affect how your business currently works.

 - Mergers and Acquisitions – it could be that your company is looking to cut expenses or maybe pass on some funding or resources to something new.
 This could be in the form of Merger and Acquisition.
-At this point, it’s important to perhaps reduce staff – or alter the nature of the way staff work.
+At this point, perhaps it’s essential to reduce staff or alter the nature of the way staff work.

 The companies who can more easily adapt to these naturally occurring changes will likely be the kind to see the benefits of adopting a “positive change strategy” to reap the rewards.